elimanzodeleon/tech-stories/README.md

 ## TODO

-- refactor sorting ability so that it does not rerender with each search
+- refactor sorting functionality so that it does not rerender with each search
 - restructure how the users liked stories render on the my stories page
 - make web app responsive to different sized devices